briannap6399/sep10-freedom-project/prep/presentation.md

   * "What tends to motivate the human mind the most?"
 "What is claimed to make the World go round?"
 * Propose a problem to the crowd:
   * "Not a lot of people would want to do big tasks without incentives.
 Let's say you are tasked with writing a 4 Page essay for someone.
 They won't pay you, or give any reward.
 Would you still write the essay?"
-* Gague the Crowd's Reactions, then propose a solution:
+* Gauge the Crowd's Reactions, then propose a solution:
   * "If so..
 What if the person tasked you to write the essay, but while using this?"
 ## Product
 * Introduce T.I.P.S (The Imaginative Pen for Scholars):